 That’s what most people believe.
 But Google turns this “worthless” data, in billions of dollars.
 And to understand how Google makes money with data, we need to discuss the Google business model.

-The Business Model of Google
+Google Business Model

 Before we talk about how Google makes money with your data, we need to know how their search engine works.
 And that’s a little complex because of the sheer amount of search queries.
 So let me give you a top-level perspective of their search.

-Basics of Google Search
+Understanding Google Search

 Google adds millions of web pages to their databases on a daily basis.
 It’s a highly complicated task to sort each web page to match a search query.
 That’s where we experience the power of Google search.
 Unlike most other search engines, Google’s algorithm “understands” what a user is looking for when the search is performed.
 This is possible because of the very complex Machine learning algorithms.